lightbend/kalix-jvm-sdk/maven-java/kalix-spring-boot-archetype/src/main/resources/archetype-resources/README.md

 # ${artifactId}

 ## Designing

 To understand the Kalix concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/services/development-process.html) in the documentation.

 ## Developing

 This project contains the framework to create a Kalix application by adding Kalix components.
-To understand more about these components, see [Developing services](https://docs.kalix.io/services/).
-Spring-SDK is an experimental feature and so far there is no [official](https://docs.kalix.io/) documentation.
+To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and check Spring-SDK [official documention](https://docs.kalix.io/spring/index.html).
 Examples can be found [here](https://github.com/lightbend/kalix-jvm-sdk/tree/main/samples) in the folders with "spring" in their name.

 ## Building